-Of the suppliers that have completed the due diligence questionnaire, approximately 11% of suppliers (7% of procurement expenditure covered by a due diligence response) have indicated that they have overseas operations.
-Conservatively and for the purpose of this statement it is assumed that the offshore operational activity of these suppliers' forms part of Timberlink's supply chain accepting that this may not be the case with all suppliers.
-Notwithstanding this, the countries identified as having a higher risk based on the Global Slavery Index are within the regions of South America, Middle East, Asia, and Africa and are attributable to 6% of the Group's suppliers and 5% of total procurement expenditure covered by a due diligence questionnaire.
-It is worth noting that only 0.5% of high geographic risk procurement spend are with suppliers that are not required to assess their modern slavery risk under the Modern Slavery Act (2018).
+Analysis of the completed due diligence questionnaires as well as a desktop review of suppliers with known overseas billing details has revealed approximately 7% of suppliers with whom Timberlink has engaged over the reporting period have overseas operations.
+This accounts for 6% of total procurement expenditure.
+Conservatively, and for the purpose of this statement, it is assumed that the offshore operational activity of these suppliers' forms part of Timberlink's supply chain accepting that this may not be the case with all suppliers.
+Notwithstanding this, the countries identified as having a higher risk based on the Global Slavery Index2 are within the regions of South America, Middle East, Asia, and Africa and are attributable to 6% of the Group's suppliers and 5% of total procurement expenditure.
+It is worth noting that only 2% of high geographic risk procurement spend is with suppliers that are not required to assess their modern slavery risk under the Modern Slavery Act (2018).